Chocolate Train Miniature

 A little about Belgian Chocolate

-Farrugia's creation listed in Guinness World Records as the longest train in the world made by chocolate.
+It listed in Guinness World Records as the longest train in the world made by chocolate.
 The judges from the Guinness Book of Records were busy measuring the replica where it displayed at the north train station in Brussels, Belgium.
-They confirming no other materials but chocolate were used.
+They confirmed no other materials, but the chocolate used.
 The visitors were crowding also seem very enthusiastic to watch this replica from close range.
-But, it’s still not the largest chocolate sculpture ever created.
-The previous record is the tallest chocolate structure (chocolate Christmas tree with 10 metre tall was created by Patrick Roger, in 2010) and the tallest chocolate Easter egg (with 10.39 metres in circumference and then about 19.6 metres at its widest point was created by Italian firm Tosca, in 2011).
-The tallest chocolate Easter egg has weight about 7,200kg.Thanks for reading and please enjoy the video below.
+But, it’s still not the most massive chocolate sculpture ever created.
+The previous record is the tallest chocolate structure (chocolate Christmas tree with 10 metres tall was created by Patrick Roger, in 2010) and the tallest chocolate Easter egg (with 10.39 metres in circumference and then about 19.6 metres at its widest point was created by Italian firm Tosca, in 2011).
+The tallest chocolate Easter egg weights 7,200kg.